vruusmann/openscoring.io/_posts/2022-07-14-sklearn_chaid_pmml.md

 No matter which binning strategy is chosen, the results should be encoded using the ordinal encoding method.
 The reason for this is maintaining feature's integrity.
-Ordinal encoding yields a single categorical integer feature, whereas one-hot-encodings yield many binary indicator features.
+Ordinal encoding yields a single categorical integer feature, whereas one-hot encodings yield many binary indicator features.
 The CHAID algorithm cannot (re-)aggregate binary indicators into larger chunks based on their parent, and would therefore resort to generating CART-style binary splits (signalling if a particular category level is "on" or "off"), instead of proper CHAID-style multy-way splits.

 ``` python
 from sklearn.preprocessing import KBinsDiscretizer